LSIND/map-of-Ancient-Egypt/README.md

 # Map of Pyramids of Ancient Egypt

-## Man fears time, but time fears the Pyramids.
+## &#x1F53A; Man fears time, but time fears the Pyramids.

 Probably all of you saw maps of Ancient Egyptian sites (I had school workbook) in stylized way like this below:

 ![Map of Ancient Egypt](https://www.dropbox.com/s/cvhbuugrkstto3b/map-of-ancient-egypt.png?raw=1)

+### &#x1F53A; The interactive maps are in my [Kaggle notebook](https://www.kaggle.com/lsind18/pyramids-of-ancient-egypt-on-a-map)
 This kernel thought to be a recreation of this kind of map in an interactive way but the problem I faced was the absolute absence of some dataset or even list with coordinates of ancient pyramids.
-So I took different historical sources, Google Maps and combined it in a [dataset of known pyramids](https://www.kaggle.com/lsind18/egyptianpyramids).
+So I took different historical sources, Google Maps and combined it in a dataset of known pyramids [on Kaggle](https://www.kaggle.com/lsind18/egyptianpyramids) or on [GitHub](https://github.com/LSIND/map-of-Ancient-Egypt/blob/master/pyramids.csv).
 If you know more information or find some nonconformity - let me know! **Such important part of mankind history shouldn't be forgotten.**

+### &#x1F53A; Short overview of this work.

 > This notebook uses only 2 modules: *pandas* (for dataframes) and *folium* (for interactive maps).

 **1. Import modules**

 **2. Check the [.csv file with pyramids](https://github.com/LSIND/map-of-Ancient-Egypt/blob/master/pyramids.csv):**
-> More description can be found on Kagle page [Pyramids of Ancient Egypt](https://www.kaggle.com/lsind18/egyptianpyramids).

  - the file contains 62 Egyptian pyramids;
  - every pyramid has a *Modern Name* and some of them have an *Ancient Name* as it was translated from ancient egyptian hieroglyphs;
  - every pyramid has its coordinates - *Latitude* and *Longitude* in decimal form;